Making Treatment DecisionsFact Sheet

 Learn more about treatment for local recurrence.

+Distant recurrence (metastasis) occurs when cancer spreads beyond the breast to other organs such as the bones, liver, lungs or brain.
 The risk of distant recurrence is the same for people who have mastectomy and those who have lumpectomy plus radiation therapy .

 Learn about treatment for distant recurrence (metastatic or advanced breast cancer).

-For those who have cancer in one to three nodes, the chance of local recurrence in five years is about 16 percent.
-Radiation therapy can reduce this risk to about two percent .
+The chance of local recurrence in five years when the lymph nodes do not contain cancer is about six percent .
+When there is cancer in the lymph nodes, the chance of local recurrence in five years is about 23 percent without radiation therapy .
+Radiation therapy can reduce this risk to about six percent .

-Learn more about recurrence.
+Learn more about breast cancer recurrence.